cmfcmf/OpenWeatherMap-PHP-API/docs/docs/usage.md

 ## `Unit` objects

-Most values like temperature, percipitation, etc., are returned as instances of the `Cmfcmf\OpenWeatherMap\Util\Unit` class.
+Most values like temperature, precipitation, etc., are returned as instances of the `Cmfcmf\OpenWeatherMap\Util\Unit` class.
 These objects provide you with the value (e.g., `26.9`), the unit (e.g., `°C`),